-Once registered, login to the marketplace by navigating to the login page.
+Once registered, log in to the marketplace by navigating to the login page.
 The vendor will get a warning message that:

 Dokan: “Error!
 Your account is not enabled for selling, please contact the admin”.

-It is because admin of the marketplace didn’t allow the vendor to sell products.
+It is because the admin of the marketplace didn’t allow the vendor to sell products.
 An admin should go to the WordPress Dashboard → Users and edit that particular user as per his choice.
 To enable the selling option, an admin must mark/enable where it says Enable Adding Products.
-Now, the vendor should able to upload his products to sell.
+Now, the vendor should be able to upload his products to sell.

 As a vendor, navigate to the My Account page, control and monitor your performance from there.

-P.S: Make sure the admin set up the correct permalinks.
+P.S: Make sure the admin sets up the correct permalinks.
 The URL structure should end with a trailing slash like this: /%postname%/ otherwise, the left menu on a vendor dashboard might not work properly.